bangunarya/bangunarya.github.io/publications/publications.markdown

 - Wibowo, F. X. A., & Bangun, A. A. P. (2011).
 Study on transmission bearer mechanisms for e-MBMS in LTE based femtocells.
 2011 Future Network & Mobile Summit, 1–10.

-## Books
+## Book and Book Chapter

+- Culotta-Lopez, C., Bangun, A., Mathar, R., Heberling, D. Compressed Sensing in the Spherical Near-Field to Far-Field Transformation, Compressed Sensing in Information Processing.
+Birkhäuser, Cham, 2022.
+507-535.
+DOI:10.1007/978-3-031-09745-4_16
 - Bangun, A. (2020).
 Signal recovery on the sphere from compressive and phaseless measurements, Dissertation RWTH Aachen.
 Lehrstuhl und Institut für Theoretische Informationstechnik.
+DOI:10.18154/RWTH-2020-03041